Exploring Sri Lanka Alone: A Friendly Guide for Solo Travelers

 Meeting People and Making Friends

 One of the best things about solo travel is the freedom to make new friends.
-In Sri Lanka, it’s easy to meet people through:
+In Sri Lanka, its easy to meet people through:

 -